massimocaprinali/cloud-foundry-public/install_cli.md

-Use the {{site.data.keyword.ibmcf_full}} command-line interface (CLI) to download, modify, and redeploy your Cloud Foundry applications and service instances.
+Use the {{site.data.keyword.ibmcf_full}} command-line interface (CLI) to download, modify, and redeploy your Cloud Foundry apps and service instances.
 {: shortdesc}

 Before you begin, [download and install the {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-getting-started).